wischmcj/canopyHydrodynamics/paper.md

   - each being the sum of the same for their contained cyliners
 - A surface area to volume ratio
 - A sum of the angles of their cylinders - This is available to facilitate the calculation of average flow angle for one or many flows
-  Most importantly, each non-stem flow also has a unique drip point and drip point location, representing a point in the canopy at which one would expectedwater to drip to the ground.
+  Most importantly, each non-stem flow also has a unique drip point and drip point location, representing a point in the canopy at which one would expect water to drip to the ground.
-  Utilizing the above metrics, users can glean important information regarding a tree's watershed.
-For example, the below graphic uses the projected area data for a tree's flows, along with canoPyHydro's visualization capabilities, to mak the location and relative abundance of moisture beneath two tree canopies.
+  Utilizing the above metrics, users can glean important information regarding a tree's rainfall-drainage watersheds.
+For example, the below graphic uses the projected area data for a tree's flows, along with canoPyHydro's visualization capabilities, to make the location and relative abundance of moisture beneath two tree canopies.

 <div align="center">
   <div class="container">